Hanyeri Rock Monument

 The male figure in the middle is similar to the one on the Hemite relief.
 His left hand is holding a bow that is hanging on his shoulder.
 His right hand is extended forward and holding a spear.
 He is wearing a short tunic, shoes with curved tips and a round cap or helmet.
 The signs above the raised hand reads Prince Kuwalanamuwa (EXERCITUS-BOS+MI REX.FILIUS).
 Same name also appears at İmamkulu which is located at the northern end of the same pass.
 On the right side there is an antithetic inscription: "Prince Tarhuntami" (TONITRUS-tà-mi REX.FILIUS).
 It is argued that this inscription on the right may not be a part of the original relief.
 The relief probably dates to 13th century BCE.

 The rock monument remains unprotected right by the main road and prone to damage.
 By 2013 a large piece of the rock at the bottom section which had been separated from the main block by a large crack that can be seen in the older photos has fallen off.
-A smaller, triangle shaped piece at the top right above the hieroglyphs of the central group is also gone.
+A smaller, triangle shaped piece at the top right that had the tip of the spear and a couple of the hieroglyphic signs of the left most group it also gone.

 Ehringhaus, H. Götter, Herrscher, Inschriften.
 Die Felsreliefs der hethitischen Großreichszeit in der Türkei.
-Mainz: Zabern, 2005: 70-80.
+Mainz, 2005: 7080.

 Rossner, E. Die hethitischen Felsreliefs in der Türkei, Munich, 1988.